-Chris has paintings in private collections as well as twelve pieces in the corporate collection of Northwestern Mutual Life.
-Chris currently teaches watercolor at the Hart Park Senior Center and through the Wauwatosa Recreation Department.
-She has taught classes at the UW-Waukesha extension and through “Wet Your Art Palette” in North Lake, WI.
+Chris has paintings in private collections as well as twelve pieces in the corporate collection of Northwestern Mutual Life in Milwaukee.
+While in Wisconsin, Chris taught many classes in her hometown of Wauwatosa.
+She taught classes at the UW-Waukesha extension and through “Wet Your Art Palette” in North Lake, WI.
 In addition, Chris teaches a week-long watercolor workshop at The Clearing in Door County as well as two-day workshops.
 Chris has been asked to conduct critiques, demos, and judge exhibits for local art groups.
 She has received numerous merit awards at Wauwatosa Artist Workshop art exhibits in southeastern Wisconsin.
-She was an award winner in the statewide 2016 “Watercolor Wisconsin” exhibit at the Wustum Museum in Racine, and the statewide 2014 “Alive in the Arts” exhibit at the Plymouth Art Center.
-In addition to her watercolors, Chris is an accomplished fiber artist who has received local and national recognition for her art quilts and has had two solo exhibits featuring those quilts.
+Chris was an award winner in the statewide “Watercolor Wisconsin” exhibit at the Wustum Museum in Racine, WI and the statewide “Alive in the Arts” exhibit at the Plymouth Art Center in Plymouth, WI.

-Wisconsin watercolor artist and watercolor teacher, Chris Sommerfelt states, “I am a watercolor artist, because I believe no medium works better than watercolor for expressing the beauty of the natural world.
+Watercolor artist and watercolor teacher, Chris Sommerfelt states, “I am a watercolor artist, because I believe no medium works better than watercolor for expressing the beauty of the natural world.
 Its transparency and the way that pigment mixes and moves in the water gives the medium its own voice in addition to the intent of the artist.
 Nature is my primary subject matter, be it a landscape, wildflowers or an intimate close-up of something in nature.
 It is from nature that my creative energy flows.
 My hope is that viewers of my art feel my connection to nature when they see my art.”